Looking for the top spots for outdoor dining in London? These are the restaurants not to miss.

 £££ – Mains £20+

-Best Restaurants with Outdoor Seating in London
+Best Restaurants for Outdoor Dining in London

-If the answer is a lot (and let’s face it, it’s guaranteed to be), head to Borough Market hotspot and Applebee’s.
+If the answer is a lot (and let’s face it, it’s guaranteed to be), head to Borough Market hotspot Applebee’s.
 The seafood platter is legendary and is particularly suited to being washed down with a bottle of bubbly… just so you know.

 Bentley’s Oyster Bar & Grill

 Sometimes you need to indulge in an exquisite meal in a grand dame London restaurant – these are moments that Richard Corrigan’s Bentley’s Oyster Bar & Grill was made for.

 Bleeding Heart Bistro